Shelly991/365DaysOfConsistency/README.md

 niches of technology.
 It would be structured in folders named as Day 1, Day 2, ...
 Day 365.

-If you like this idea of **#365DaysOfConsistency**, Star this repo then Go ahead and create a repository of your own and let me know you are in this streak with me too by following the steps given below:
+If you like this idea of **#365DaysOfConsistency**, Star this repo then Go ahead and create a repository of your own in your github and let me know you are in this streak with me too by following the steps given below:

 ## Step by Step